sjsu-cmpe/vyuudha/README.md

 For dependecies which are not found in maven, then do this:
-1. Download the jar file
+1. Download the jar file from the web.
-2. mvn install:install-file -Dfile=location/jar_name.jar -DgroupId=group_id_here -DartifactId=artifact_id_here -Dversion=version_number_here -Dpackaging=jar
+2. mvn install:`install-file -Dfile=location/jar_name.jar -DgroupId=group_id_here -DartifactId=artifact_id_here -Dversion=version_number_here -Dpackaging=jar`
 3. The jar file will be installed in your local maven repo.

 How to setup dev environment: